 Brisbane Travel Guide

-There are so many great restaurants and cafes in the surrounding area to enjoy a drink and a meal.
-My 2 favorites spots to have a bite to eat in Little Stanley Street are Bourbon Street and Gnocci Gnocci Brothers as I absolutely love the food served there.
+There are so many great restaurants and cafes in the surrounding area to enjoy good food and refreshing drinks.
+My 2 favorites have to be on Little Stanley Street, including Bourbon Street and Gnocci Gnocci Brothers.

 Brisbane Botanic Gardens

 It’s such a peaceful place right in the middle of the city to go and explore.
 Some of the things to check out while you’re there are the Bamboo Grove, Weeping Fig Avenue, Riverstage, ornamental ponds, and more.

 Old Petrie Town

-Explore the amazing collection of historic buildings in this pre 1930’s town, and the eclectic assortment of vendors that operate within them.
+Explore the amazing collection of historic buildings in this pre-1930s town and the eclectic assortment of vendors that operate within them.
 Discover the history with a tour through one of the 4 museums onsite.
 Take a moment to stop and Experience the atmosphere of this special place, and the vast array of creatures that inhabit the natural environment.

-The river and iconic city landmarks are our stage as we create the art that enlivens, delights and disrupts.
-The curated multi-arts program presents a bold international program transporting our audience beyond the everyday through captivating performances and installations from across the world.
-We participate in global conversations.
+The river and iconic city landmarks are the stages as they create the art that enlivens, delights, and disrupts.
+The curated multi-arts program presents a bold international program transporting the audience beyond every day through captivating performances and installations from across the world.
 Brisbane is a city with boundless ambition, and the program celebrates this through collaborations, commissions, and presentations.
 Brisbane Festival is an important time of the year when our artists are pushed beyond the horizon to make the work of their dreams come to life.